webplatform/docs/http/methods/index.md

 TRACE in many situations can expose confidential cookie and authorization headers to an attacker, and so is disabled on many HTTP servers.
 See [http://www.kb.cert.org/vuls/id/867593].

+=== PATCH ===
+PATCH instructs the server to apply a change to the identified resource using some diff or patch format, like a Patch file or JSON Patch.

+Though PATCH is not idempotent by default, it can be issued with an <code>If-Match</code> header so as to only be successful one time.

 === Other Methods ===
 Several HTTP extensions like WebDAV define other methods.
 A complete list is maintained at the IANA's [http://www.iana.org/assignments/http-methods/http-methods.xhtml HTTP Method Registry].